Arrays are used to store multiple items in a single object.

 []

-The Array.pop() is used to remove the last item of an array and returns it.
+The Array.pop() removes the last item of an array and returns it.

 Code